THE PARADIGM SHIFT GIVES HOPE TO FREE YOURSELF A new understanding is emerging that the old paradigm of survival, competition…

 (R. Buckminster Fuller)

-The learn/work environment is a coin with two sides.
-One side is about the polarities of achieving an optimum between educational Effectiveness and cost-Efficiency.
+The learn/work environment is like a two-edged sword.
+One side is about achieving an optimum between the polarities of educational Effectiveness and cost-Efficiency.
 How close is the performance of the learn/work environment to the requirements of education, versus how much money is available to achieve this result and when and for how long should the result be delivered?

 The other side concerns the tension between the polarities Evidence of (risk) manageability (being in control) and Engagement/notion of belonging (satisfaction with the learn/work environment) of the users.
 What level of control is needed, what can go wrong?
 How can it be prevented or mitigated to ensure the desired satisfaction and involvement of users?